 In this case, the criminal justice process is still in its early stages.
 But after going over the evidence with the trooper who investigated the scene, the prosecuting attorney handling the case indicated that a misdemeanor charge is likely.

 It should also be noted that civil and criminal cases have different standards of proof.
 In a criminal case, the prosecution must prove guilt beyond a reasonable doubt.
 In a civil case, the standard is not so high.
-It is called “preponderance of the evidence,” which means it is more likely that not that the person in question was at fault.
+It is called “preponderance of the evidence,” which means it is more likely than not that the person in question was at fault.

 Source: “Driver to face charges after Moorseville school traffic guard struck, killed,” WCNC.com / Charlotte Observer, April Bethea, 11-17-12

 Our firm handles situations similar to those discussed in this post.
-To learn more about our practice, please visit our Charlotte car accident page.